rvg07/sorest/README.md

     *   Start the **Frontend Vite Development Server** (usually on `http://localhost:5173` or the next available port).

-2.  **Access the Application:**
-    In dev mode usually url is: `http://localhost:5173`.
+2.  **Access the Application:** in dev mode usually url is: `http://localhost:5173`.

 3.  **Usage:**
     *   When click "Send", the React app will make a request to the URL specified in `VITE_BACKEND_PROXY_URL` (`http://localhost:3001/proxy-request`).